What Dogs Endure for the Deadly Iditarod Will Leave You Outraged

 8. Thousands of dogs are bred each year for sled racing.

-Dogs residing at a kennel run by 2017 Iditarod champion Mitch Seavey.
-These dogs are chained up with only a plastic barrel for shelter.
+At a kennel run by 2017 Iditarod champion Mitch Seavey, dogs are chained up with only a plastic barrel for shelter.

-While only a few dozen dogs raised for the race will ultimately be deemed fit enough to compete, many more will be kept tethered and chained for most of their lives, some with nothing more than dilapidated plastic crates as their shelter.
+While only a few hundred dogs raised for the race will ultimately be deemed fit enough to compete, many more will be kept tethered and chained for most of their lives, some with nothing more than a dilapidated plastic crate as their shelter.

 Some have frozen to death, while others have died of complications from eating rocks—presumably a result of the intense frustration of spending years on a chain.